andrasq/node-qunpack/README.md

 - implement `pack`
 - extend with `{ ... }` object extraction
 - make bounds errors fatal, to not slip by undetected
-- extend with support of variable-length NUL-terminated strings
 - omit the wrapping array if unpacking just 1 value and no count specified (ie, 'L2' => [0,0], 'L1' => [0], but 'L' => 0.
 However, 'A6' => 'string'
   because '6' is the size, not a count.)